elastic/beats/README.md

 * `github.com/elastic/elastic-agent-libs/cloudid` is used for parsing `cloud.id` and `cloud.auth` when connecting to the Elastic stack.
 * `github.com/elastic/elastic-agent-libs/config` the previous `config.go` file from `github.com/elastic/beats/v7/libbeat/common`.
 A minimal wrapper around `github.com/elastic/go-ucfg`.
 It contains helpers for merging and accessing configuration objects and flags.
 * `github.com/elastic/elastic-agent-libs/file` is responsible for rotating and writing input and output files.
+* `github.com/elastic/elastic-agent-libs/filewatcher` Watches files and notifies if they have been modified.
 * `github.com/elastic/elastic-agent-libs/keystore` interface for keystores and file keystore implementation.
+* `github.com/elastic/elastic-agent-libs/loader` Helpers for loading a main elastic-agent config file.
 * `github.com/elastic/elastic-agent-libs/logp/cfgwarn` provides logging utilities for warning users about deprecated settings.
 * `github.com/elastic/elastic-agent-libs/logp` is the well known logger from libbeat.
 * `github.com/elastic/elastic-agent-libs/mapstr` is the old `github.com/elastic/beats/v7/libbeat/common.MapStr`.
 It is an extra layer on top of `map[string]interface{}`.